Red Army: Purges

 Recently declassified data indicated that in 1937, at the height of the Purges, the Red Army had 114,300 officers, of whom 11,034 were dismissed.
 In 1938, the Red Army had 179,000 officers, 56% more than in 1937, of whom a further 6,742 were dismissed.
 In the highest echelons of the Red Army the Purges removed 3 of 5 marshals, 13 of 15 army generals, 8 of 9 admirals, 50 of 57 army corps generals, 154 out of 186 division generals, all 16 army commissars, and 25 of 28 army corps commissars.

 The result was that the Red Army officer corps in 1941 had many inexperienced senior officers.
 While 60% of regimental commanders had two years or more of command experience in June 1941, and almost 80% of rifle division commanders, only 20% of corps commanders, and 5% or fewer army and military district commanders, had the same level of experience.

 The significant growth of the Red Army during the high point of the purges may have worsened matters.
 In 1937, the Red Army numbered around 1.3 million, increasing to almost three times that number by June 1941.
 The rapid growth of the army necessitated in turn the rapid promotion of officers regardless of experience or training.
 Junior officers were appointed to fill the ranks of the senior leadership, many of whom lacked broad experience.
 This action in turn resulted in many openings at the lower level of the officer corps, which were filled by new graduates from the service academies.
 In 1937, the entire junior class of one academy was graduated a year early to fill vacancies in the Red Army.
 Hamstrung by inexperience and fear of reprisals, many of these new officers failed to impress the large numbers of incoming draftees to the ranks; complaints of insubordination rose to the top of offenses punished in 1941, and may have exacerbated instances of Red Army soldiers deserting their units during the initial phases of the German offensive of that year.

 By 1940, Stalin began to relent, restoring approximately one-third of previously dismissed officers to duty.
 However, the effect of the purges would soon manifest itself in the Winter War of 1940, where Red Army forces generally performed poorly against the much smaller Finnish Army, and later during the German invasion of 1941, in which the Germans were able to rout the Soviet defenders partially due to inexperience amongst the Soviet officers.

 Weapons and equipment

-The Soviet Union expanded its indigenous arms industry as part of Stalin's industrialisation program in the 1920s and 1930s.
+The Soviet Union expanded its own arms industry as part of Stalin's industrialisation program in the 1920s and 1930s.